Suraj-Patro/albanero/day_4/marshmallow/README.md

     Deserialize input data to app-level objects.

-    Serialize app-level objects to primitive Python types.
-The serialized objects can then be rendered to standard formats such as JSON for use in an HTTP API
+    Serialize app-level objects to primitive Python types serialized objects can then be rendered to standard formats such as JSON for use in an HTTP API